xcui-math/DiscreteMath/lecture.md

 #### April 8, 2018

-Continue on the recursive relation: solving them using generating functions, the Tower of Hanoi puzzle, and (if time permits) the Sierpiński curve.
+Continue on the recursive relation: solving them using generating functions （发生函数/生成函数/母函数）.
+The general theory of generating functions, manipulations involving shifting, multiplication and derivation.
+Examples of solving non-honomeneous, non-constant coefficient recursive relations.

+Recommended Reading:
++ The general theory of generating functions is also covered in [this notes](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-042j-mathematics-for-computer-science-fall-2005/readings/ln11.pdf), so if you are not sure about what we covered in class, please refer to it.
++ Please make sure that you could follow all the calculation examples showed in class.

 #### April 9, 2018